giacannarozzi/Mad-Libs-CLI/README.md

 Beginner-friendly code structure with clear functions

+# What I Learned
+How to use variables and string interpolation (f-strings)

+Handling user input and validating responses

+Writing modular and reusable Python functions

+Practicing basic flow control with loops and conditionals

 # How To Run
 1. Make sure you have Python 3 installed on your computer.